Ram (album)

-Ram is the only album credited to the husband-and-wife music duo Paul and Linda McCartney, released on 17 May 1971 by Apple Records.
-It was recorded in New York with guitarists David Spinozza and Hugh McCracken, and future Wings drummer Denny Seiwell.
+Ram (also stylised in all caps) is the only studio album credited to the spousal music duo Paul and Linda McCartney, and the former's second album after leaving the Beatles.
+Released on 17 May 1971 by Apple Records, it was recorded in New York with guitarists David Spinozza and Hugh McCracken, and future Wings drummer Denny Seiwell.
 Three singles were issued from the album: "Uncle Albert/Admiral Halsey" (McCartney's first number 1 hit in America without the Beatles), "The Back Seat of My Car" and "Eat at Home".
 The recording sessions also yielded the non-album single "Another Day".

-The album's release coincided with a period of acrimony between McCartney and his former Beatle bandmates, and followed his legal action in the United Kingdom's High Court to dissolve the Beatles partnership.
-John Lennon perceived slights in the lyrics to songs such as "Too Many People".
-Although McCartney felt that he had addressed the criticisms he received with his 1970 solo debut, McCartney, Ram elicited a similarly unfavourable reaction from music journalists.
+The album's release coincided with a period of acrimony between McCartney and the other former Beatles, and followed his legal action in the United Kingdom's High Court to dissolve the Beatles partnership.
+John Lennon perceived slights in the lyrics to songs such as "Too Many People", to which he responded with his song "How Do You Sleep?".
+McCartney felt he had addressed the criticism he received for his 1970 solo debut, McCartney, but Ram elicited a similarly unfavourable reaction from music journalists.
 It nonetheless topped the national album charts in the UK, the Netherlands and Canada.
-Today, Ram is held in high regard by many music critics and is often ranked as one of McCartney's best solo albums.
-It has also been recognised as an early indie pop album.
+Today, Ram is held in high regard by many music critics and is often ranked as one of McCartney's best albums.

-In 1971, McCartney produced Thrillington, an instrumental interpretation of Ram that was released in 1977 under the pseudonym Percy 'Thrills' Thrillington.
-In 2012, an expanded edition of Ram was reissued with over two dozen bonus tracks as part of the Paul McCartney Archive Collection.
-In 2020, Ram was ranked number 450 on Rolling Stone's list of the greatest albums of all time.
+In 1971, McCartney produced Thrillington, an instrumental interpretation of Ram released in 1977 under the pseudonym Percy 'Thrills' Thrillington.
+In 2012, an expanded edition of Ram was reissued (Thrillington included) with over two dozen bonus tracks as part of the Paul McCartney Archive Collection.
+In 2023, Ram was ranked number 450 on Rolling Stone's list of the greatest albums of all time.

 Background

-Paul McCartney and his family flew to New York City in October 1970 to begin working on the follow-up to McCartney.
+McCartney and his family flew to New York City in October 1970 to begin working on the follow-up to McCartney.
 While the previous album had featured him playing every instrument, for Ram, McCartney decided to hold auditions for musicians, some of whom were brought in under the guise of recording a commercial jingle.
 Auditions were held in an attic on 45th Street for three days, where David Spinozza was recruited as guitarist by Linda, before auditions moved to a Bronx basement, where Denny Seiwell was brought in to play drums.
+Among the other musicians auditioned, there were Alan Schwarzberg, Donald MacDonald, Herb Lovelle, and David Bromberg.
 McCartney once said he found Seiwell "lying on a mattress" in the basement.
 Midway through these sessions, Spinozza became unavailable and was replaced by Hugh McCracken.